 Possible Causes: Dirty pilot orifice, a faulty thermocouple, and draft issues.

-How We Solve It: We clean and adjust the pilot assembly or replace malfunctioning parts.
+How Our Network Solves It: They clean and adjust the pilot assembly or replace malfunctioning parts.

 Blower Runs Continuously: